 - Preparing materials, attending and participating in the Division’s annual lobbying delegation to Congress related to current ABA policy, and other appropriate lobbying efforts relevant to law students.

-- Working with the national officers and circuit governors on the Division’s Board of Governors.
-Attending Division Board of Governors meetings (September, February, and August) and reporting on their activities, soliciting governors’ views of matters pending in the House of Delegates.
+- Working with the members on the Division’s Council.
+Attending Division Council meetings (September, February, and August) and reporting on their activities, soliciting council members’ views of matters pending in the House of Delegates.